beemojs/beemo/docs/consumer.md

 - `dependencies` (`string[]`) - Other drivers that are required for this driver to run.
 - `env` (`object`) - Environment variables to pass when executing the driver binary with [execa](https://github.com/sindresorhus/execa).
+- `expandGlobs` (`boolean`) - Controls whether or not glob patterns in args are automatically expanded before being passed to the driver binary.
+Defaults to `true`.
 - `strategy` (`create | copy | reference | native | none`) - Type of
   [strategy](./driver.md#config-strategies) to use when generating a config file.
 Default is different per driver.